talyssonoliver/taly/apps/README.md

   - Integrated with backend services (e.g., `user-service`, `payment-service`).

 ### **2. Booking**

-- **Purpose**: A user-friendly public interface for customers to schedule appointments with salons.
+- **Purpose**: A user-friendly public interface for customers to schedule appointments with companies.
 - **Key Features**:
   - Interactive calendar for selecting available time slots.
-  - Integration with salon-specific configurations.
+  - Integration with company-specific configurations.
   - Responsive design for mobile and desktop users.
 - **Tech Stack**:
   - React.js with Next.js for fast rendering.